 - Many types can be treated effectively with self-care, but some types may require medical intervention if the root cause is due to medications or other treatments.

-- Home remedies may be effective at treating certain types of folliculitis and help to relieve the inflammation, itching, overall discomfort and speed healing.
+- Home remedies may be effective at treating certain types of folliculitis and help relieve the inflammation, itching and overall discomfort — plus speed up healing.